This post was updated in July 2020. It was originally my first post on this blog in December 2016. ๐ด

 ๐Your path

-Next, you will need to find your learning path, there is already a bunch of available learning path from AWS.
+Next, you will need to find your learning path; there is already a bunch of available learning paths from AWS.

 ๐บ E-Learning

-Complete the official learning paths by a third party e-learning platform, using one of your favorite platform:
+Complete the official learning paths with a third-party e-learning platform, using one of your favorite platforms:

 - A Cloud Guru Courses (Especially lectures from: Ryan Kroonenburg)